Frequently Asked Questions

 Where can I donate my handmade blanket(s)?

-We have the following three blanket drop-off locations as we know you may not be able to attend the monthly meetings but want to contribute your handmade items:
+We have the following four blanket drop-off locations as we know you may not be able to attend the monthly meetings but want to contribute your handmade items.

 What size and type of blankets are needed?